 Rumble strips

-Rumble strips (transverse bar markings) are designed to provide a visual, sensory warning to drivers on high-speed approaches to roundabouts and high accident frequency locations.
+The use of rumble strips (transverse bar markings) is designed to provide a visual, sensory warning to drivers on high-speed approaches to roundabouts and high accident frequency locations.

 When used in the correct layout, rumble strips have been proven to be very effective against accidents associated with excessive speeding.